 Yes Bhutan does not allow independent solo travel.
 You will need to either hire a guide or a diver to tag along with you on your journey around the country.
 If you’re planning on taking a solo backpacking trip, it’s not possible so make sure you plan a trip with your family or friends.

-Don’t disrespect the locals
+Don’t disrespect the locals in Bhutan

 Ask before you click pictures